GameDevTecnico/cubos-blog/content/blog/demo/coffee-n-jam-2025.rst

 A bit of profiling quickly showed that a lot of time was being spent iterating over tens of thousands of relation tables - the ones introduced in the `relations development note <{filename}/blog/dev-notes/hello-relations.rst>`_.
 This was a waste of time, as only less than 15 actually contained entities.

-@RiscadoA quickly fixed this by adding logic to clean up unused relation tables every frame.
+:author:`RiscadoA` quickly fixed this by adding logic to clean up unused relation tables every frame.
 This immediately improved performance by a lot - on one machine, the framerate went from 40FPS to stable 240FPS.
 In the future, this logic should probably be improved to only clean up the tables when they're not used for a while, to avoid wasting time recreating tables constantly.